I often wonder what people with ADD were up to for the last 3,000 years without the properly prescribed medication.

 It's a no-brainer that the stereotypical high school prom didn't happen until the 1950s--we all saw "Grease" and "Back to the Future," and we know those prom-induced boy-ask-girl restrictions continue into adulthood.
 Gender equality and the high school prom are inherent contradictions.
 Why spend 12 years teaching children that they're all exactly the same, only to throw in "prom king" and "prom queen" at the end of it all?

 This is the paradox of the Baby Boomers: they tried to reject society's conventions and then they instituted many of those same conventions when they grew up.
+Stop imposing antiquated roles justifying your own childhood while at the same time demanding gender equality.
+I don't want to ask this girl out.
+The only thing I know about this chick is that she has chemistry third period.
+If I liked her I would have asked her to the movies months ago.

+This is the paradox of the Baby Boomers: they tried to reject society's conventions and then they instituted many of those same conventions when they grew up.
+Stop imposing antiquated roles justifying your own childhood while at the same time demanding gender equality.
 I don't want to ask this girl out.
 The only thing I know about this chick is that she has chemistry third period.
 If I liked her I would have asked her to the movies months ago.

 In the end, what does the guy get out of putting his tiny balls on the line and playing some gendered part that hopefully involves underage drinking?
 An awkward slow dance and pathetically late discovery that the girl you just spent an emotionally-charged month around likes some random dude that you didn't even know that she knew.
 It just gets worse as you get older, but at age 15 it's just plain ridiculous.